Cary Christian School stands as one of the strongest and largest schools in the classical and Christian school movement.

 6 Areas of Improvement:

 We have established a culture and an organizational structure to keep a consistent focus on driving these three standards through every area of the school.
-While we hope that you will see steady improvements in the following six areas throughout the year, we will provide a regular report according the following calendar.
+While we hope that you will see steady improvements in the following six areas throughout the year, we will provide a regular report according to the following calendar.

 Teacher Development: A Society of Teachers